Minnesota High Tech Association’s 2017 Tekne Awards to be held Nov. 15 at the Minneapolis Convention Center

 INTERNET OF THINGS

-Honors the development of Internet of Things solutions that add increased efficiency or enhanced value to clients or customers.
+Honors the development of Internet of Things including use of sensors and wearable solutions that add increased efficiency or enhanced value to clients or customers.

 SOFTWARE (Established Companies and Small & Growing Companies)